via/viaems/README.md

 `params` | Union used to configure a sensor.
 Contains `range` used for calculated sensors, and `table` for table lookup sensors.
-`params.range.min` | For processing, value that lowest raw sensor value reflects `params.range.max` | For processing, value that highest raw sensor value reflects `params.therm` | For processing, Bias resistor and A, B and C parameters of the Steinart-Hart equation `fault_config.min` | Raw sensor value, below this indicates sensor fault `fault_config.max` | Raw sensor value, above this indicates sensor fault
+`params.range.min` | For processing, value that lowest raw sensor value reflects `params.range.max` | For processing, value that highest raw sensor value reflects `raw_min` | The raw input value that the minimum level is associated with `raw_max` | The raw input value that the maximum level is associated with `params.therm` | For processing, Bias resistor and A, B and C parameters of the Steinart-Hart equation `fault_config.min` | Raw sensor value, below this indicates sensor fault `fault_config.max` | Raw sensor value, above this indicates sensor fault